Regimen sanitatis Salernitanum: Content

-The original Latin version was annotated and edited by Arnold of Villanova.
+From the late 15th century, the original Latin poem was often printed with a commentary attributed to Arnold of Villanova.
+However, historians such as René Verrier have argued that the commentary was added in the 1470s by an anonymous Belgian physician, and later mistakenly associated with Arnold as the Regimen was often published alongside the authentically Arnaldian text Regimen Sanitatis ad Regem Aragonum.
 The Regimen was contemporary with Secretum Secretorum, a health manual written by pseudo-Aristotle.
 However, the Regimen was more popular because the rhyming verses were easier to remember.
 The Regimen was translated into vernacular languages, including Irish, Bohemian, Occitan, Hebrew, German, Anglo-Norman, and Italian.
 Following its first appearance in print, the Regimen was translated into almost every European language, and the book achieved tremendous popularity and nearly forty different editions were produced before 1501.
 An English translation by Thomas Paynell was printed by Thomas Berthelet in 1528.

 The work itself came to be highly revered as a scholarly medical text and was seriously discussed until the 19th century.
 Various editions and versions of the Regimen circulated throughout Europe, many with commentaries that added or removed material from the original poem.
 During this interval, the Regimen was expanded from the original 364 lines to 3,526 hexameter verses.
 The first English translation was made by Sir John Harington in 1608.
 An attempt to make a medically accurate translation was made in 1871 by the American doctor John Ordronaux.

-By 1224, the Holy Roman Emperor Frederick II made it required that any student wishing to practice and learn Medicine in the Naples Kingdom had to gain approval from the Salerno medical masters, which also help preserve the printed of the poem's verses, as they became a requirement to Southern Italian students and subjects.
+By 1224, the Holy Roman Emperor Frederick II made it required that any student wishing to practice and learn Medicine in the Naples Kingdom had to gain approval from the Salerno medical masters, which also helped to preserve the printed version of the poem's verses, as they became a requirement to Southern Italian students and subjects.